Fast and energy-efficient neuromorphic deep learning with first-spike times

-We use two data sets that emphasize different aspects of interesting real-world scenarios: MNIST for high-dimensional, discrete data, as a typical image classification scenario and the Yin-Yang data set as an example for low-dimensional, ``continuous" data spaces, in which points belonging to different classes can be arbitrarily close together, making separation particularly challenging.
-Additionally, this data set was chosen to emphasize the necessity of having a deeper network and, consequently, error backpropagation, which is less pronounced for MNIST, where shallow networks are known to achieve relatively high performance.
+As an example for low-dimensional, ``continuous" data spaces, in which points belonging to different classes can be arbitrarily close together (thus making separation particularly challenging), we chose the Yin-Yang data set \citep{kriener2021yinyang}.
+For higher-dimensional, discrete input, we used the MNIST data set \citep{lecun1998gradient} as a small-scale image classification scenario.

 The results in this section are based on \cref{eq:equalTimeEquation} for calculating the spike times in the forward pass, and \cref{eq:appendix_compactWeightUpdate} for calculating weight updates; for details regarding implementation see \methods.
 For hyperparameters of the discussed experiments see~\cref{table:sim_params,table:hw_params}.